dstmodders/mod-ground-chest/README.md

 # Ground Chest mod
- A workshop mod for the Klei Entertainment created game Dont Starve Together
+ A workshop mod for the Klei Entertainment developed game Dont Starve Together.